jtopham/jtopham_dev/README.md

 -[DNA methylation and Ageing](KMT2D_hypermutation_andSig.md)

 > This was a bioinformatics rotation project I worked on,
-> directly related to Steve Horvath's work.
+> inspired by Steve Horvath's work.
 Briefly, linear
 > models were constructed that were capable of predicting
 > chronological age based on DNA methylation levels at a
 > specific set of genomic features